speudusa/csharp-web-development-wiki/Class-3-(Classes-&-Objects).md

 1. Class 4 prep work should be active by the end of class.
 1. Graded Assignment #1 is due soon!
 1. Graded Assignment #2 opens soon!
 Remember to get started with graded assignments as soon as possible and read through all of the directions before starting!
+1. Check with your course manager for any additional announcements.

 ## Large Group Time (Instructor)